DandyTheWood/GeometrySurvival/README.md

-# GeometrySurvival
+Geometry Survival
-This game was developed at the start of my journey
+Geometry Survival is a game that I developed at the beginning of my journey into python game development using turtle library.
+It was one of my first projects, where I experimented with game mechanics, programming logic, and design.

 # How to download and play:
 ## **1. Windows**